Updated: Sep 11, 2022

 Whilst it is very tempting to stay in the comfort zone, we really aren’t doing ourselves any favours.

-Desire to grow and develop does not mean that we cannot appreciate and be grateful for the situation we are in or what we have achieved so far.
+The desire to grow and develop does not mean that we cannot appreciate and be grateful for the situation we are in or what we have achieved so far.

 The desire to grow and challenge ourselves can be uncomfortable, the more you can get comfortable with being uncomfortable the more you will achieve and succeed.